digital-asset/daml/docs/source/json-api/production-setup.rst

 In case the participant node itself is configured to be highly available, depending on the setup you might want to choose different approaches to connect to the participant nodes.
 In most setups, including those based on Canton, you'll likely have an active participant node whose role can be taken over by a passive node in case the currently active one drops.
-Just as for the *HTTP JSON API* itself, you can again use orchestration systems or load balancers to monitor the status of the participant nodes and have those point your (possibly highly available) *HTTP JSON API* nodes to the active participant node.
+Just as for the *HTTP JSON API* itself, you can use orchestration systems or load balancers to monitor the status of the participant nodes and have those point your (possibly highly available) *HTTP JSON API* nodes to the active participant node.

 To learn how Canton can be run with high availability and how to monitor it refer to the :ref:`Canton documentation <high-availability>`.